lindleyw/autonav/readme.txt

      group="vacation1" When combined with imgrel="lightbox*" this sets the relation tag to be: rel="lightbox[vacation1]
      exclude="3,5"   Excludes pages with ID 3 and 5 from the list (with display="list")
-     postid="123"    Displays images or subpages attached to the page or post with the given ID, instead of the current page or post.
+     postid="123"    Displays images or subpages attached to the page(s) or post(s) with the given ID, or comma-delimited list of IDs, instead of the current page or post.
+Can also select posts in category/tag/author.
-		     NOTE: Can specify a comma-separated list of IDs.

 Parameters not specified will be taken from the values set in the WordPress admin panel.